 - If you really need to buy something, try shopping second-hand.
 This is especially easy for clothing as London is packed with charity shops where you can get fashionable goods while also supporting a charity of choice.

 - Reduce your packaging.
 Packaging serves the purpose of protecting goods but often gets out of hand.
 There are many ways you can shop smart to reduce the amount of packaging, and thus waste, in your life.
+The zero-waste blog EcoBoost has even put together a list of stores in London that will allow you to bring your own containers.

 - Bring your own mug or plate.
 The UK throws away 2.5 billion disposable cups every year.
 Bring your own coffee mug to the university and you can even get a discount on your morning cuppa!